evmos/docs/docs/protocol/modules/inflation.md

 We implement two different inflation mechanisms to support the token model:

 1. linear inflation for team vesting and
-2. exponential inflation for staking rewards, usage incentives and community pool.
+2. exponential inflation for staking rewards and community pool.

 #### Linear Inflation - Team Vesting